Transaction Tax

 What you need to know about transaction tax.

 Transaction tax is a new type of tax that will apply to financial transfers where funds are debited from a business account.
+For entrepreneurs, sole traders and smaller companies, it imposes an obligation to set up a business account.

 Below you will find some answers to common questions we receive from our clients.